 One Week in Advance

-Put together party favours.
+Put together party favors.

-Bake cake and store in freezer.
+Bake cake and store in the freezer.

-Wrap present (if there is one).
+Wrap the present (if there is one).

 One to Three Days in Advance